 Various programs are available for students with special needs including: self-contained special education classes, integrated co-teaching (ICT) classes, special education teacher support services (SETSS), counseling services, speech services, and mainstreaming in literacy and mathematics.
 Occupational therapy, physical therapy, and hearing and vision services can also be made available on an as-needed basis.
 Door-to-door special education transportation is also available.

-The "ELL School" is comprised of two ENL (English as a New Language) classes and ENL push-in or pull-out services are available.
+ENL (English as a New Language) teachers provide push-in or pull-out services for students identified as English Language Learners (ELLs).
 M.S.
 129 uses the “Rosetta Stone” program to assist these students in English language development and “Achieve 3000” to track progress of their reading levels.